srikanthkakumanu/clinica/README.md

 #### Docker Scripts and Gradle Tasks

-The project includes comprehensive Docker support with helper scripts and Gradle tasks:
+The project includes comprehensive Docker support with helper scripts and Gradle tasks for complete container lifecycle management:

 ##### Using Gradle Tasks